jeffreyhding/RShiny/nba/README.md

 Interactive web app can be found here: https://jeffreyd.shinyapps.io/nba-players/

-This app is a work in progress!
-I plan on adding more comprehensive filters, a tab for current season stats, player comparisons, and more.
+This app is a work in progress.
+I plan on adding more comprehensive filters, a tab for current season stats, player comparisons, and more!

 ___